 (In federal Bankruptcy Courts and in federal District Courts)

-Conde has litigated and settled dozens of multi-million dollar disputes that are governed by the voidable transfer laws, (including the Uniform Fraudulent Transfer Act), are the Uniform Commercial Code. the Bankruptcy Code, the Lanham Act, the Convention on International Sales of Goods, and by other laws which are designed to identify which one(s) among of quarreling parties are entitled to the money.
+Conde has litigated and settled dozens of multi-million dollar disputes that are governed by the voidable transfer laws, (including the Uniform Fraudulent Transfer Act), by the Uniform Commercial Code, by the federal Bankruptcy Code, by the federal Lanham Act, by the international Convention on the International Sales of Goods, and by other commercial laws designed to identify who among quarreling parties are entitled to the money.

 Conde graduated with honors in 1979 from the Law School at the University of Texas at Austin, after graduating Phi Beta Kappa with high honors in 1976 from SMU in Dallas.
 He completed a clerkship for a federal bankruptcy judge in Atlanta, then practiced in Austin at the law firm of Cox & Rodnick for nearly 20 years, representing debtors and creditors and asset buyers in every kind of bankruptcy case.

 Conde was in the initial group of attorneys in 1988 that were the first to be certified by the Texas Board of Legal Specialization as experts in the field of Business Bankruptcy Law.
-He has served for many years as a member of the Local Rules Committee for the Bankruptcy Courts for the District of Oregon, and he has been a long-standing member of the Board of Directors for the Federal Bar Association-Oregon Chapter, currently serving as the FBA Vice President.
+He has served for many years as a member of the Local Rules Committee for the Bankruptcy Courts for the District of Oregon, as a member of the Executive Committee for the Oregon State Bar Debtor-Creditor Section, and as a long-standing member of the Board of Directors for the Federal Bar Association-Oregon Chapter, (currently serving as the President-Elect) for the Oregon Chapter of the FBA.

-Conde has obtained confirmation, as Debtor's counsel, of over 15 reorganization plans for his clients as Chapter 11 Debtors, including a law firm, a warehouse company, an insurance agency, a restaurant chain, a rancher (reported at In Re Schoeneberg, 56 BR 963 (1993)(plan confirmed over objection from the Farm Credit Bank), real estate development companies, office and apartment building partnerships, a marine construction company, and homebuilders in Texas and in Oregon.
-He has also represented creditors and debtors in complex precedent-setting adversary matters and in appellate matters at every level of the federal judiciary, including In Re Ameriflex Engineering, 587 B.R.
+Mr. Cox has acted as Creditor's counsel, and as Debtor's counsel in many complex Chapter 11 cases, having obtained confirmation of over 15 reorganization plans for his clients.
+His clients have included, as Chapter 11 Debtors, a law firm partnership, a warehouse company, an insurance agency, a restaurant chain, a rancher (reported at In Re Schoeneberg, 56 BR 963 (1993)(plan confirmed over objection from the Farm Credit Bank), real estate development companies, office and apartment building partnerships, a marine construction company, and homebuilders in Texas and in Oregon.
+He has also represented creditors and debtors in complex precedent-setting adversary matters and in related appellate matters at every level of the federal judiciary, including In Re Ameriflex Engineering, 587 B.R.
 108 (Bankr.D.Ore., 2018) aff'd (D.Ore), In Re Norris, (First National Bank of Luling v.
 Dr. Norris), 70 F.3d 27 (5th Cir.
 1995), and In Re Greenway (Boyce v.
 Greenway), 71 F.3d 1177 (5th Cir 1996), cert denied by U.S. Supreme Court, (the result of which led to congressional amendment to Bankruptcy Code Section 523(a)(9)).

 Conde is also a regular speaker at CLE events sponsored by the Oregon Bar and by the Federal Bar Association, and he has authored many published articles relating to Bankruptcy Courts' jurisdiction and their unique rules of procedure, including a recent 2019 article in the national FBA Federal Lawyer magazine, entitled Bankruptcy Court Subject Matter Jurisdiction: Assessing the Limits of the Judicial Power of Article I Courts.